Separation or Divorce Coaching and Support

 • 3.
 Adjustment

 Daily life begins to take shape again.
 There are often many practical challenges to navigate—finances, living arrangements, childcare, and social circles.
-Emotionally, this stage can feel like a rollercoaster, with moments of progress followed by setbacks.
+Emotionally, this stage can feel like a rollercoaster.

 Common signs: